 I virtually met Dave, a founder at Ninja Outreach.
 Awesome guy.
 Former travel blogger turned SEO genius.
-Gave me a couple licenses for this blogging tool a year back to give to you (and one for me) –we were 3 months old and sought out sponsors.
-You can do that.
+Gave me a couple licenses for this blogging tool awhile back for us to use and share with our readers.

-Ninja Outreach does two things really well; it helps you figure out what’s popular on the interwebs so you can write content that’s right on the pulse of what’s hot and going viral –and it helps you build links for blogging SEO.
+Ninja Outreach does two things really well; it helps you figure out what content is attractive to your audience so you can write content that’s right on the pulse of what’s hot and going viral –and it helps you connect with influencers and build links for SEO.

-Most people use it to find quality websites they can place a guest post on.
+With Ninja Outreach I was able to get 12 amazing influencers to mention us on their blog on a Saturday afternoon.
+Most people use Ninja Outreach to find quality websites they can place a guest post on.
 Getting links from websites with a higher DA is the most important off-site ranking factor there is.

-I didn’t use the email automation features, but it’s got those, too.
+I didn’t use the email automation features too often, but they’re powerful enough to please any agency.
 It’s a little more pricey than the other blogging tools on this list, so I suggest purchasing it only if you’ve got a few websites you’re trying to rank.